gogins/cloud-5/README.md

  - All of the staggering panoply of capabilities that are built into every standards-compliant Web browser, see [HTML5 Test](https://html5test.com/).

+## Running in the Browser

 ### Limitations

-The major limitation of cloud-5 is that, because it runs only in Web browsers, it is sandboxed and cannot write to the file system.
+The major limitation of running in the browser is that csound-5 pieces are sandboxed, and cannot write to the file system.
 In other words, cloud-5 cannot write soundfiles, or any other kind of files.
 That means all audio is streaming audio.